Sulfate: Preparation

-oxidation of metal sulfides or sulfites
+Although written with simple anhydrous formulas, these conversions generally are conducted in the presence of water.
+Consequently the product sulfates are hydrated, corresponding to zinc sulfate ZnSO4*7H2O, copper(II) sulfate CuSO4*5H2O, and cadmium sulfate CdSO4*H2O.

+Some metal sulfides can be oxidized to give metal sulfates.

 Properties

 There are numerous examples of ionic sulfates, many of which are highly soluble in water.
-Exceptions include calcium sulfate, strontium sulfate, lead(II) sulfate, and barium sulfate, which are poorly soluble.
+Exceptions include calcium sulfate, strontium sulfate, lead(II) sulfate, barium sulfate, silver sulfate, and mercury sulfate, which are poorly soluble.
 Radium sulfate is the most insoluble sulfate known.
 The barium derivative is useful in the gravimetric analysis of sulfate: if one adds a solution of most barium salts, for instance barium chloride, to a solution containing sulfate ions, barium sulfate will precipitate out of solution as a whitish powder.
 This is a common laboratory test to determine if sulfate anions are present.

 The sulfate ion can act as a ligand attaching either by one oxygen (monodentate) or by two oxygens as either a chelate or a bridge.
 An example is the complex Co(en)2(SO4)]+Br− or the neutral metal complex PtSO4(PPh3)2] where the sulfate ion is acting as a bidentate ligand.
 The metal–oxygen bonds in sulfate complexes can have significant covalent character.